-Same as Gene 320.
 Genetic principles applied to breeding of farm animals.
 This is a cooperative course available to WSU degree-seeking students.

 Same as FS 363.
 The meat, dairy, and egg industries, including product produced, processed, safety (HACCP), nutrition, distribution, quality, quantity, palatability, health, cooking, home storage, and consumer concerns.
 Special clothing and equipment required.
-Three lec and one 2-hr lab a wk.
+Three lecture credits and one 3-hour lab per week.
 Recommended Preparation: Biol 115.

 AVS 398 (s) Internship (cr arr)

 Cooperative programs with producers, allied industry and food processing industries within the state.
 Graded P/F.

 AVS J409/J509 Growth Physiology Inquisition (2 cr, max arr)